-Once you have your application on the BeBox, you need to provide it a number of resources, including:
+Once you have your application in the BeOS, you need to provide it a number of resources, including:

-- Icons that represent the application and its documents - A unique signature that identifies the application - Other information that will inform the way the application starts (or "launches") and the way it communicates with other applications
+- · Icons that represent the application and its documents - A unique signature that identifies the application - Other information that will inform the way the application starts (or "launches") and the way it communicates with other applications

 An application's resources are stored at the end of the executable portion of the application file.
 You can also store resources as separate files-with no required extension, though it's convenient to give them ".rsrc" extensions-so you can add them to an application when you need them.
-(Be application resources must be set up on the BeBox; you can't do it on the Macintosh.
+(Be application resources must be set up in the BeOS; you can't do it on a Macintosh.
 Be resources are not the same as a Macintosh resource fork.)

 However, you don't have to recreate an application's resources each time you recompile the application.
-You can set them up once in a standalone file and leave them on the BeBox.
-When you recompile your application, you copy them into the new version of the recompiled application file (as described in "Adding Resources to Applications" on page 165).
+You can set them up once in a stand-alone file and leave them in the BeOS.
+When you recompile your application, you copy them into the new version of the recompiled application file (as described in "Adding Resources to Applications" on page 153).

 You create and edit resources in either format-as parts of application files or as separate resource files-with the IconWorld application, as described in the next section.
-You also use three of the tools in /bin to list the resources in a file, remove the resources from a file, or copy the resources from one file to another, as described in "Adding Resources to Applications" on page 165.
+You also use three of the tools in /bin to list the resources in a file, remove the resources from a file, or copy the resources from one file to another, as described in "Adding Resources to Applications" on page 153.